mulearnucek/ucek/contents/admissions/btech.md

 **Document To Be Submitted At The College During Admission:**

-1.⁠ ⁠Allotment memo(second phase)
+1.⁠ ⁠Allotment Memo (Second phase)

 2.⁠ ⁠Data Sheet

-3.⁠ ⁠SSLC/10TH certificate Original
+3.⁠ ⁠SSLC/10TH certificate (Original)

-4.⁠ ⁠Plus two/12th certificate Original
+4.⁠ Plus two certificate (Original)

-5.⁠ ⁠TC (Plus two/12th/from the institution last attended) Original
+5.⁠ ⁠TC (Plus two) from the institution last attended (Original)

-6.⁠ ⁠COURSE AND CONDUCT CERTIFICATE Original
+6.⁠ ⁠Course And Conduct Certificate (Original)

-7.⁠ ⁠PHYSICAL FITNESS
+7.⁠ ⁠Physical Fitness Certificate

-8.⁠ ⁠Migration certificate ( Original/Digilocker)
+8.⁠ ⁠Migration certificate (Original/Digilocker)

-9.⁠ ⁠Cast certificate mandatory for reserved category students.
+9.⁠ ⁠Caste certificate - mandatory for reserved category students.

 10.⁠ ⁠Receipt of Fee remitted to CEE.

-11.⁠ ⁠All other documents have been updated for CEE, please bring them at the time of admission.
+11.⁠ ⁠All other documents uploaded to CEE.

-**If the students have any reservations, submit that certificates too.**
+**If the students have any reservations, submit all relevant certificates too.**

 ## NRI Admissions